AGNES – Aerobic Granular sludge – Nutrient removal and recovery Efficiency in Sweden

-The aerobic granular sludge (AGS) technology is an innovative, compact and energy efficient wastewater treatment process that seems to be mature for full-scale implementation around the world.
-Therefore, Sweden Water Research has initiated a research and development programme on this technology.
-The programme is called AGNES, which is an acronym for Aerobic Granular sludge – Nutrient removal and recovery Efficiency in Sweden.
-In AGNES we cooperate with many stakeholders such as universities, companies and utilities that are interested in research and development and implementation of the AGS technology.
+The aerobic granular sludge (AGS) technology is an innovative, compact and energy efficient wastewater treatment process that is mature for full-scale implementation around the world.
+During the years of 2017-2022 Sweden Water Research initiated two projects under the name AGNES, which is an acronym for Aerobic Granular sludge – Nutrient removal and recovery Efficiency in Sweden.
+In AGNES we cooperate with many stakeholders such as universities, companies and utilities that were interested in research and development and implementation of the AGS technology.

 AGNES I – knowledge about AGS technology

 Our first project Aerobic granules, a new technology for municipal wastewater treatment – the state-of-the-art (AGNES I) was a project co-financed by the Swedish Water & Wastewater Association (project no. 2017-19) which was performed to increase the knowledge about the AGS technology in Sweden.